-Security Extension.
-To capture security properties at the architectural level, we use the Security Data Flow Diagram (SecDFD [71]).
+Security extension To capture security properties at the architectural level, we use the Security Data Flow Diagram (SecDFD [67]).
 SecDFD is a notation that enriches DFD with security concepts to enable a formally grounded information flow analysis, focusing on the confidentiality and integrity of information assets.
-An information asset is specified with a unique name, a source element, (where the asset is first created), target element(s) (where the asset is intended to be consumed or at rest), a type, and a level of confidentiality concern (high (annotated with "C" in Figure 2) or low).
+An information asset is specified with a unique name, a source element, (where the asset is first created), target element(s) (where the asset is intended to be consumed or at rest), a type, and a level of confidentiality concern (high (annotated with "C" in Fig. 2) or low).
 The data flows that carry assets between other elements (e.g., from an external entity into a process) refer to the specified asset instances.
 The direction (and order) of the data flows carrying the assets is specified explicitly (as part of the regular DFD notation).

 Second, process nodes can be tagged with security contracts that define how the security properties of assets change upon exiting the node.
 A contract of a process node is initialized by specifying the contract type, the incoming and the outgoing assets (which must be transported over some data flows of the process).
 The contracts are essential for the security analysis with label propagation in the SecDFD.
 The SecDFD defines four such contracts.

-- Encrypt or Hash contract.
-The contract for encrypting input asset(s) always results in propagating a low (public) label on the output flow(s). - Decrypt contract.
-If the input asset is low decrypting it will result in propagating a low label.
-However, if the input asset is high decrypting it will result in propagating a high label on the output flow. - Join contract.
+Encrypt or Hash contract.
+The contract for encrypting input asset(s) always results in propagating a low (public) label on the output flow(s).

+- Decrypt contract.
+If the input asset is low decrypting, it will result in propagating a low label.
+However, if the input asset is high decrypting, it will result in propagating a high label on the output flow. - Join contract.
 The contract for joining two or more assets propagates the label equivalent to the most restrictive input asset.
-For example, if a confidential asset is joined with a non-confidential assets the asset on the output will be confidential. - Forward or Copy contract.
+For example, if a confidential asset is joined with a non-confidential assets, the asset on the output will be confidential. - Forward or Copy contract.
 This contract will copy the labels of the input asset(s) to the output flow(s) carrying the corresponding forwarded asset(s).

 Finally, the user can specify attacker zones.
-An attacker zone is defined by a unique name, and refers to SecDFD elements (specifically, external entities, processes, data stores, and data flows) which, according to the user, may be part of an attack surface.
+An attacker zone is defined by a unique name and refers to SecDFD elements (specifically, external entities, processes, data stores, and data flows) which, according to the user, may be part of an attack surface.
 For the purpose of this study, the attacker zones mark the elements of the model where an attacker is able to observe (read) all assets, but other security analyses may require more elaborate attacker models.
 The user can modify the attacker zones after label propagation and play out several what-if scenarios.

 These simple extensions allow us to identify information leaks in the model.
-For instance, the extended notation [71] is shipped with a simple label propagation (using a dept-first search) according to the specified process contracts.
-In the order of the data flows in the model, the labels get propagated on the data flows, according to the specified contracts along the way.
+For instance, the extended notation [67] is shipped with a simple label propagation (using a dept-first search) according to the specified process contracts.
 Once the labels have been propagated, a static check is executed to determine if any confidential information flows to an attacker zone.